dsm5e/dsm5e/README.md

 ## Hello👋, my name is Vladislav
 ### And i am a Photographer and also Junior IOS Developer 🐼
-- Interested in work as a developer where i can use experience and skills to create apps.
 - work hard play hard.

 ## Skills